ncbdrck/WSL_Ubuntu/README.md

 # WSL with Windows 11

-We can install wsl2 in windows 10, but we need take extra steps to vusualise Gazebo simulation
+We can install wsl2 in windows 10, but we need to take extra steps to visualise the Gazebo simulations.

 ## Install WSL